 The company performed a comparison of an 11-field Contact Us form with a 4-field Contact Us form.
 They found contact form conversions increased 120% when the number of fields was reduced from 11 to 4 (a 64% decrease).
 Furthermore, the fields removed had no impact on the quality of the conversions.

-You don’t want to give your customer any reasons to change their mind.
+You don’t want to give your customers reasons to change their minds.

 Get only what you need to complete the transaction and avoid that possibility.

 4. Use a single column